MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-tomcat-to-app-service.md

 ---
-title: Deploy your Java Tomcat web app to App Service
+title: Deploy your Java Tomcat web app to Azure App Service
 description: Shows you how to deploy a Tomcat web app with sign-in by Microsoft Entra account to Azure App Service.
 services: active-directory
 ms.date: 01/01/2024